 Space Rovers Market Size Expected to Reach $998.3 Million by 2030

-Global space rovers market was valued at $431.3 million in 2019, and is projected to reach $998.3 million by 2030, registering a CAGR of 9.2%.WILMINGTON, DE, UNITED STATES, September 30, 2025 /EINPresswire.com/ -- By type, the mars surface exploration segment dominated the global space rovers market in 2019, in terms of revenue, and is expected to lead the market throughout the forecast period.
+Global space rovers market was valued at $431.3 million in 2019, and is projected to reach $998.3 million by 2030, registering a CAGR of 9.2%.WILMINGTON, DE, UNITED STATES, October 2, 2025 /EINPresswire.com/ -- by type, the mars surface exploration segment dominated the global space rovers market in 2019, in terms of revenue, and is expected to lead the market throughout the forecast period.
 By application, the commercial/mining segment is anticipated to show a lucrative growth during the forecast period.
 Presently, North America is the highest revenue contributor, followed by Europe.

 Get a Sample PDF Report to understand our report before you purchase: https://www.alliedmarketresearch.com/request-sample/A10285